Carpinteria-Artesanal/carpinteria-erp-models/README.md

-  models.BillingModel // Expose a Billing model with its statics & methods models.ClientModel // Expose a Client model with its statics & methods models.ClientInvoiceModel // Expose a Client ClientInvoice model with its statics & methods models.DeliveryOrderModel // Expose a Delivery Order model with its statics & methods models.InvoiceModel // Expose a ClientInvoice model with its statics & methods models.NoteModel // Expose a Note model with its statics & methods models.PaymentModel // Expose a Payment model with its statics & methods models.PriceModel // Expose a Price model with its statics & methods models.PriceChangeModel // Expose a Price Change model with its statics & methods models.ProductService // Expose a Product model with its statics & methods models.ProviderService // Expose a Provider model with its statics & methods
+  models.BillingModel // Expose a Billing model with its statics & methods models.ClientModel // Expose a Client model with its statics & methods models.ClientInvoiceModel // Expose a Client ClientInvoice model with its statics & methods models.InvoiceModel // Expose a ClientInvoice model with its statics & methods models.NoteModel // Expose a Note model with its statics & methods models.PaymentModel // Expose a Payment model with its statics & methods models.PriceModel // Expose a Price model with its statics & methods models.ProductService // Expose a Product model with its statics & methods models.ProviderService // Expose a Provider model with its statics & methods